-6.2 The photometric redshift code gazelle
+6.2 The photometric redshift code GAZELLE

-To make best use of the wealth of information supplied by our GALEV models (Anders & Fritze, 2003; Bicker et al., 2004; Kotulla et al., 2009), we developed a new and innovative photometric redshift code that we named GAZELLE.
-Its working is described below.
+To make best use of the wealth of information supplied by our GALEV models (Anders & Fritze, 2003; Bicker et al., 2004; Chapter 2), we developed a new and innovative photometric redshift code that we name GAZELLE.
+It is described below, and will be made publicly available in the near future.

-6.2.1 The object photometry catalog: Required and optional information photometric datapoint needs to be followed by its uncertainty, either expressed as flux error, magnitude error or signal-to-noise ratio.
+6.2.1 The object photometry catalog: Required and optional information

 As in most other photometric redshift codes the first processing step is to read the input catalog.
-This input catalog contains a) an arbitrary number of columns (the number can be specified via the configuration file) that allow to identify each individual galaxy, e.g. catalog numbers, coordinates, etc.; b) the galaxy photometry, either as measured fluxes or magnitudes.
-Each
+This input catalog contains a) an arbitrary number of columns (the number can be specified via the configuration file) that allow the identification of each individual galaxy, e.g. catalog numbers, coordinates, etc.; b) the galaxy photometry, either as measured fluxes or magnitudes.
+Each photometric data-point needs to be followed by its uncertainty, expressed either as flux error, magnitude error or signal-to-noise ratio.

 After reading this input catalog, GAZELLE compares each input photometry against the detection limit of the respective filter.
-Detected magnitudes below the specified detection limit get flagged as suspicious, and non-detections in one or more filters for an otherwise detected object are also flagged depending on whether they lie outside the observed field-of-view (usually indicated by a magnitude of -99 mag) or unabserved because they are too faint (magnitudes of +99 mag).
+Detected magnitudes below the specified detection limit get flagged as suspicious, and non-detections in one or more filters for an otherwise detected object are also flagged depending on whether they lie outside the observed field-of-view (usually indicated by a magnitude of -99 mag) or unobserved because they are too faint (magnitudes of +99 mag).
 The reason for this flagging is detailed in Sect.
 6.2.4.
-The format of this file hence is largely compatible with the requirements of the other codes to allow for easier inter-comparison of different codes.
+The format of this file hence is largely compatible with the requirements of other codes to allow for easier inter-comparison of different codes.